 The Council continues to see transfer of schools into Academy status.
 Once transferred to Academy status the underlying assets are not classed as Council property but disposed of under long-term finance leasing at nil value.
-There were seven such transfers in 2018/19 removing £58m from the balance sheet value of long term assets.
-There were none in 2017/18.
+There were three such transfer sin 2019/20 removing £19m from the balance sheet value of long term assets.
+There were seven transfers in 2018/19 removing £58m.
+The value of gross assets and accumulated depreciation for vehicles, plant and equipment have also been reviewed and reduced in year, via disposal removal, where gross carrying values were deemed to be too high.
+This updates for fully depreciated aged assets and the net affect has no material impact to the balance sheet.